Skip to main content

 • Text: subtitle

-The app-level components delegate shared variants to the shared-ui implementations and only handle app-specific ones locally:
+The app-level components hand the shared variants off to the shared-ui implementations and only deal with the app-specific ones locally:

 export function Heading({ variant, ...props }: HeadingProps) {